zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Claude says, “It’s not what I call a psychological thriller.”
 A “psychological thriller” is a thriller that focuses on the emotions, thought s, and ideas of the main character in order to create this suspense, this an xiety.
 Think of the movies of Alfred Hitchcock, the great English director of the  twentieth century.
 He created a lot of interesting psychological thrillers.

 Jean says, “Maybe it,” meaning the movie, “straddle s the line between an action film and a thriller.”
 “To straddle (straddle) the l ine” means to have characteristics of two different things, so that you can’t really t ell what it is.
 Is it one thing or is it another thing?
-That’s what Jean is saying about thi s movie.
+That’s what Jean is saying about this movie.
 It’s both a thriller and an action movie.

 She asks Claude if the movie is good.
 Claude replie s, “I’ll let you know once this ultra-violent fight scene is over.”
 We already know  what a fight scene is.
 If you describe a fight scene as “ultra-violent,” you mean  it is very violent.
 The term “ultra” (ultra) is sometimes added in front of a wo rd to mean it has a lot of something.
-It’s a way of saying it is very much thi s thing.
+It’s a way of saying it is very much this thing.
 So, if we say something is “ultra-violent,” we mean that it is really viole nt or very violent.

 Now let’s listen to the dialogue, this time at a normal speed.